cue-lang/cue/doc/tutorial/basics/stringlit.md

 # String Literals

-CUE stings allow a richer set of escape sequences.
+CUE strings allow a richer set of escape sequences than JSON.

 CUE also supports multi-line strings, enclosed by a pair of triple quotes `"""`.
 The opening quote must be followed by a newline.